 Types of shapes in photography and their meaning

-Just like lines, another element of photography composition, different shapes have different meanings and therefore create different feelings in photos.
+Shapes are an element of photography composition that, like lines, can have different meanings and therefore create different feelings in photos depending on their appearance.

 Shapes fall into two categories: